-- If you are a Member you may see and respond to an advert in our magazine for Members, staff and the King’s community, @king's.
+- You may see and respond to an advert in Inside King’s, our magazine for staff, patients, Members and the King’s community

 - If you are visiting the hospital you may see posters around the hospital requesting ‘PPI in Research’ volunteers, either for a specific study or for a clinical area where there are several studies.
 For example, a Parkinson’s research study by the Neurology Department or research into HIV by the Sexual Health Department.